COVID-19 Vaccine

 Individuals in Ontario will be able to receive vaccine at a participating pharmacy or at their health care provider.
 Call first to see if vaccine is available and if an appointment is required.

 NOTE: MLHU is not holding large COVID-19 vaccination clinics this year.
-We are vaccinating children between the ages of 6 months and 2 years who can’t get vaccinated by a health care provider or pharmacy.
-Call 519-663-5317 to book an appointment.
+We are vaccinating children from 6 months up to 3 years of age who can’t get vaccinated by a health care provider or pharmacy.
+Call 519-663-5317 to book an appointment for your child.

 COVID-19 Vaccines - When to Get Your Next Dose